Learn How to Grow Black Pepper (peppercorn) in your garden; it is one of the most popular and most essential spices in

 Note: It can also be propagated from cuttings.

-Mix compost and sand to soil before planting.
-Make hole in soil and plant the seedlings or plants at the same depth as it was grown in previous pot.
-Pack the soil firmly around the base of plant to hold it in the right position and water thoroughly.
+Mix compost and coarse sand to the soil before planting.
+Make a hole in the soil and plant the seedlings or plants at the same depth as it was grown in the previous post.
+Pack the soil firmly around the base of the plant to hold it in the right position and water thoroughly.

-If planting in pots, use a pot that is large enough as black pepper plants have extensive root system.
+If planting in pots, use a pot that is large enough as black pepper plants have an extensive root system.

 While planting pepper plant always remember to choose a location that remains humid and temperature mostly be maintained constantly around 75 to 85 Fahrenheit (24-30 C).

 Black Pepper plants do best in fertile and medium clayey soil that retain slight moisture.
-Good drainage is always the most essential need while growing black pepper, waterlogged soil can damage the plant.
+Good drainage is always the essential need while growing black pepper in pot or ground.
+Waterlogged soil can damage the plant.
 Soil pH level could be anywhere between 5.5 and 7, add lime if the soil is too acidic and sulfur if alkaline.